johnschult/jquery.countdown360/README.md

 ## Functions

 ```
+.start()             // starts the countdown timer
+.stop()              // stops the countdown timer, onComplete is not called
-.extendTimer(value)  // extends the current timer by backing up by the number of seconds provided
+.extendTimer(secs)   // extends the current timer by backing up by the number of seconds provided
-.addSeconds(value)   // adds additional seconds to the original timer and restarts if startOverAfterAdding is true
+.addSeconds(secs)    // adds additional seconds to the original timer and restarts if startOverAfterAdding is true
 ```

 ## License